Orientation

 During the orientation phase each learner is provided with the Opportunity to Learn (OTL) the practices of successful learners.
 This provides opportunities to learn routines and platforms used to navigate the Norris environment but also opportunity to explicitly teach learning practices that will transfer into navigating future learning opportunities.
 This includes building a network of support to develop into the person they aspire to become and prepare for the successful integration into the learning community.

-Learners complete self exploration and learn about the routines in the community that lead them to reflecting and gaining a deeper understanding of themselves and across the four dimensions of wellness, employability, citizenship and academics.
+Learners complete self exploration, learn about the routines at Norris, and learn about community-based opportunities that lead them to reflecting and gaining a deeper understanding of themselves and across the four dimensions of wellness, employability, citizenship and academics.

 Who Am I?